MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/delete-solution.md

 ---
 title: "Delete omnichannel solutions | MicrosoftDocs"
-description: "Perform the steps mentioned in the topic to delete omnichannel solutions from your organization." ms.date: 09/10/2021
+description: "Perform the steps mentioned in the topic to remove omnichannel solutions from your organization." ms.date: 09/10/2021
 author: neeranelli
 ms.author: nenellim